MA

 Applying Values, Principles and Policies in Youth and Community Work

-Values, purpose, and professional identity of Youth Work, enabling students to understand and demonstrate ownership of their own professional identities through exploration of the theories, practices and principles that underpin Youth Work.
+You’ll explore the values, purpose, and professional identity of Youth Work, helping you understand and take ownership of your own professional role by studying the key theories, practices, and principles behind the field.

 Professional Practice